 In 2011 Jude’s alter ego Tasha James wrote a love song to Rob Ford that went viral overnight and was covered in the Globe and Mail, the Toronto Star, Blog TO, Xtra, CTV’sW5, Toronto Life and the Huffington Post.
 Tasha and Fast Ford Nation went on to musically skewer Big Oil, Prison Reform, and Rob Ford a few more times.

 Love in the Sixth is Klassen’s debut feature film.

-Jude Klassen is a member of the WGC, SOCAN, and is represented by the Jennifer Hollyer Agency.
+Jude Klassen is a member of the WGC, and SOCAN.

 In February 2014 I sat down with my longtime collaborator, D.O.P.
 Rob McGee to brainstorm next steps.
 We’d been shooting celebrity interviews for Movie Entertainment Magazine, Judecast Live shows and Martini Think Tanks for over five years.
 Rob also filmed most of my strange and popular political satire music videos, the songs of Tasha James and Fast Ford Nation.

 What we realized was that we had this incredible team of dedicated, diversely talented people who were willing to throw down hard for wine, beer, laughs, and whatever was in the slow cooker that day.
 We had the gear, we had the people, we had the vision—we had to make a feature film.